digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

       where
         signatory p

-Then submitting a create command for ``example2-1.0.0:Main.T`` which only provides ``p`` by name and no other field succeeds:
+Then submitting a Create command for ``example2-1.0.0:Main.T`` which only provides ``p`` by name and no other field succeeds:

 .. code:: scala